enkidevs/curriculum/web/html/images/image-title.md

 ---
 ## Content

-The `title` attribute can be added to any HTML element, but is most often used with images and links for when the use mouses over these elements, a tooltip will appear.
+The `title` attribute can be added to any HTML element, but is most often used with images and links for when the user mouses over these elements, a tooltip will appear.

 Example:
 ```html